 - Put oil and popcorn into the popper over medium heat.

 - Turn crank slowly at first and then quickly once the popping starts.

 - Stop cranking when no more popping is heard.

-So, now that you are armed with one step towards more healthy snack eating, you can really serve up some fun, healthy snacks in the kitchen by trying our family’s favorite popcorn recipes:
+So, now that you have this easy homemade popcorn recipe that you are armed with one step towards more healthy snack eating, you can really serve up some fun, healthy snacks in the kitchen by trying our family's favorite popcorn recipes: